freeVM/freeVM/tests/eut/extra/eut.3.2.jdtdebug.patching/readme.txt

 2. Unpack Eclipse 3.2 archive
-3. Unzip EUT 3.2 archive; in the 'eclipse-testing' directory that is created after EUT unpacking unzip eclipse-junit-tests-*.zip, then unzip eclipse-testing/eclipse/plugins/org.eclipse.sdk.tests.source_3.2.0.v20060329/src/org.eclipse.jdt.core.tests.compiler_3.2.0/jdtcoretestscompilersrc.zip
+3. Unzip EUT 3.2 archive; in the 'eclipse-testing' directory that is created after EUT unpacking unzip eclipse-junit-tests-*.zip, then unzip eclipse-testing/eclipse/plugins/org.eclipse.sdk.tests.source_3.2.0.v20060329/src/org.eclipse.jdt.debug.tests_3.1.0/javadebugtestssrc.zip
-4. Apply patches from patch directory to the unpacked jdtcoretestscompiler sources
+4. Apply patches from 'patch/tests' directory to the unpacked jdtdebug sources
+5. Apply patches from 'patch/testprograms' directory to eclipse-testing/eclipse/plugins/org.eclipse.jdt.debug.tests_3.1.0/testprograms
-5. Compile source files using ECJ 3.2 compiler (add jar-s from eclipse plugins directory and eclipse-testing/eclipse/plugins directory to the classpath)
+6. Compile source files using ECJ 3.2 compiler (add jar-s from eclipse plugins directory and eclipse-testing/eclipse/plugins directory to the classpath)
-6. Put compiled classes to the corresponding locations in eclipse-testing/eclipse/plugins/org.eclipse.jdt.core.tests.compiler_3.2.0/jdtcoretestscompiler.jar
+7. Put compiled classes to the corresponding locations in eclipse-testing/eclipse/plugins/org.eclipse.jdt.debug.tests_3.1.0/javadebugtests.jar
-7. Pack everything back preserving the archives structure
+8. Pack everything back preserving the archives structure

 -----------------------------------------------------
-How to patch 'jdtcorecompiler' suite using the script
+How to patch 'jdtdebug' suite using the script
 -----------------------------------------------------

 1. Unpack this archive, review properties file and modify it if necessary